Silvia Salemi: Life and career

 Born in Palazzolo Acreide, Syracuse, in 1995 Salemi won the Castrocaro Music Festival with the song "Con questo sentimento".

-In 1996 she entered the competition at the Sanremo Music Festival with the song "Quando il cuore", ranking at fifth place in the "Newcomers" section.
+In 1996 she entered the Sanremo Music Festival with the song "Quando il cuore", ranking at fifth place in the "Newcomers" section.
 A year later she returned to Sanremo Festival, this time entering the "Big Artists" section, with the song "A casa di Luca", ranking fourth and obtaining both a critical and commercial success.
 She entered into the Sanremo Festival two more times, in 1998 with the song "Pathos" and in 2003 with "Il cuore delle donne".

 In 1998 Salemi co-hosted, alongside Pippo Baudo, the Canale 5 variety show Il gran ballo delle debuttanti.
 In 1999, she hosted the Rai 3 religious themed program Viaggi nei luoghi del sacro.
 In 2004 she took part to the Rai 2 reality show Music Farm.
-In 2009 Silvia takes a break from show business and works at Tezenis, an underwear shop in Rome.
-In 2013, she was cast in Tale e Quale Show, the Italian version of the Your Face Sounds Familiar franchise.
+In 2013, she was cast in Tale e quale show, the Italian version of the Your Face Sounds Familiar franchise.